GSA/idmanagement.gov/_playbooks/playbook-whfb.md

 <img src="{{site.baseurl}}/assets/img/logo-gsa.png" width="64" height='64' align="left" alt="U.S. General Services Administration Logo">
 <br><br>

-The purpose of this playbook is to guide ICAM program managers and Azure Active Directory administrators through planning, configuring, testing, and implementing Windows Hello for Business (WHfB).
-WHfB offers two-factor authentication by combining a phishing-resistant, Multi-Factor Authenticator that combines user credentials tied to a device with a biometric or personal identification number (PIN).
+The purpose of this playbook is to guide ICAM program managers and Entra ID administrators through planning, configuring, testing, and implementing a **Windows Hello for Business (WHfB) configuration when devices are cloud-joined**.
+WHfB also allows design for hybrid-joined devices.
+Hybrid-joined relies on either a 3rd party mobile device manager or Windows devices managed through an on-premise Active Directory.
+This configuration can be more complex and architecture-specific.
+Due to this, the playbook only covers a cloud-join configuration.
+WHfB offers two-factor authentication by combining a device authenticator (something you have) and either a PIN (something you know) or a biometric (something you are).

 # Why Windows Hello for Business